-The Acorn Federation operates a whole school/college approach and ethos to safeguarding and protecting children.
+We operate a whole school approach and ethos to safeguarding and protecting children.
 Where safeguarding is concerned, we maintain an attitude of "it could happen here".
-We recognise that everyone in the school/college has a role to play to keep children safe; this includes identifying concerns, sharing information, and taking prompt action.
+We recognise that everyone in the school has a role to play to keep children safe; this includes ensuring children feel heard and understood, identifying concerns, sharing information, and taking prompt action.
 Safeguarding and child protection is incorporated in all relevant aspects of processes and policy development.
 All systems, processes and policies operate with the best interests of a child at their centre.

-We ensure that all children are safeguarded while on or off school/college premises and are proactive about anticipating and managing risks that children face in the wider community and online.
-To support this the school/college assesses the risks and issues in the wider community when considering the well-being and safety of its learners.
-Due to the context of our school/college, our children may be at greater risk of radicalisation to right wing extremism.
+We aim to ensure that all children are safeguarded while on or off school premises and are proactive about anticipating and managing risks that children face in the wider community and online.
+To support this, we assess the risks and issues in the wider community when considering the well-being and safety of our learners.
+Due to the context of our school, we consider that our children may be at greater risk of online exploitation.

-To protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative.
-Collective Worship, computing and PSHE lessons are used to teach children about keeping themselves safe online and in other situations.
+To protect our learners, we have a Prevent action plan/risk assessment and are part of the Stopping Domestic Abuse Together (SDAT) initiative (Derby and Derbyshire's local version of Operation Encompass).
+During the academic year 2023 to 2024 we are introducing i-vengers to our schools.

-The school/college recognises we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2018).
-As a relevant agency, the school/college understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire (note: this is currently under review).
-The school/college is also aware of and implements any local learning where appropriate, such as those as outlined in DDSCP Briefing note: Derby and other DDSCP briefing notes located in the multi-agency safeguarding children procedures document library.
+We recognise we have an important role to play in multi-agency safeguarding arrangements and contributes to multi-agency working as set out in Working Together to Safeguard Children (2018) (Note: this is currently under consultation).
+As a relevant agency, the school understands its role within local safeguarding arrangements and operates in accordance with the Derby and Derbyshire Safeguarding Children multi-agency procedures, including the local criteria for action (known as the Threshold document) and local protocols for assessment in Derby and Derbyshire (Note: this is currently under review).